 After a delightful, but often overwhelming, week of skiing in Zürs, Austria, we spent the next week in Val Gardena, Italy.
-Our stay there started out rocky because our assigned room in the group hotel was a pit.
-It was in the basement, it was tiny, it had a single bed and a cot.
-Not our idea of an idyllic honeymoon spot!
+Our stay started out rocky because our assigned room in the group's hotel was a pit.
+It was in the basement.
+It was tiny.
+It had a single bed and a cot.
+Not our idea of a romantic honeymoon spot!

 We complained bitterly and Margaret negotiated a refund.
 We then found a room in a place right across the street that was more to our liking.
 Not only were we no longer in the basement, we had a balcony with a view!
 And a double bed!
 We couldn't eat with our friends, but....